Better Safety Info in Pregnancy Starts with Your Referral

 About MotherToBaby Pregnancy Studies

 MotherToBaby Pregnancy Studies are ongoing observational studies– known as pregnancy studies or pregnancy registries—to track the effects of certain medications, vaccines, and health conditions on pregnancy and infant outcomes.
-MotherToBaby Pregnancy Studies are conducted by the non-profit Organization of Teratology Information Specialists (OTIS), the nation’s leading authority on the safety of medications and other exposures during pregnancy and lactation.
+MotherToBaby Pregnancy Studies are conducted by the non-profit Organization of Teratology Information Specialists (OTIS), the nation’s leading authority on the benefits and risks of medications and other exposures during pregnancy and lactation.
 They are coordinated under the leadership of Christina Chambers, PhD, MPH, a perinatal epidemiologist and Professor of Pediatrics at the University of California San Diego’s School of Medicine in the Center for Better Beginnings.
 With over 20 years of excellence running pregnancy studies, our extensive experience and robust team provide rigorously designed cohort studies to aid the scientific study of exposures during pregnancy and provide much-needed information on teratogenic risk to healthcare partners.